 Why have you set yourself these goals?

-- I need a goal to focus on in order to give me direction, purpose and help me stick to the routine
+- I need a goal to focus on, to give me direction and purpose.

-Why have these emotions/feelings/thoughts affected you so much that you’ve decided to do something about it?
+Why have these emotions, feelings of thoughts affected you so much that you’ve decided to do something about it?